Package 'slca'

 model

-a list describing of the model.
+a list describing of the model structure.

 method